Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/motifs_exercises.md

 Example of different motifs within the *S. Cerevisiae* network.[^scNetwork] {: style="text-align: center; font-size: medium;"}

-**Exercise 4:** Can you modify our Jupyter Notebook for motif finding to identify circular loops of transcription factor regulation, such as the multi-component loop above?
+**Exercise:** Can you modify our Jupyter Notebook for motif finding to identify circular loops of transcription factor regulation, such as the multi-component loop above?
 {: .notice--info}

 ## Negative Autoregulation